edburns/arm-oraclelinux-wls-cluster-1/README.md

 *#use this command when you need to create a new resource group for your deployment*

-*New-AzResourceGroup -Name &lt;resource-group-name&gt; -Location &lt;resource-group-location&gt;

 *New-AzResourceGroupDeployment -ResourceGroupName &lt;resource-group-name&gt; -TemplateUri https://raw.githubusercontent.com/wls-eng/arm-oraclelinux-wls-cluster/master/addnodedeploy.json*

 **Command line**

 *#use this command when you need to create a new resource group for your deployment*

-*az group create --name &lt;resource-group-name&gt; --location &lt;resource-group-location&gt;

 *az group deployment create --resource-group &lt;resource-group-name&gt; --template-uri https://raw.githubusercontent.com/wls-eng/arm-oraclelinux-wls-cluster/master/addnodedeploy.json*

 <p>Note : </p>
- <p>1) Parameters dnsLabelPrefix, managedServerName and vmName should be unique and can follow the existing naming conventions followed with existing cluster domain setup. </p>
+ <p>1) Parameters dnsLabelPrefix, managedServerName and vmName should be unique.
+Better to follow the existing naming conventions as per existing cluster domain setup. </p>
  <p>2) adminURL should be supplied with {admin server public ip or dn name}:{ non ssl port} </p>